mlcheng/js-test/README.md

 # js-test

+## This framework is DEPRECATED.
+Please use [Janus.js](https://github.com/mlcheng/js-janus) instead.

 Looking for a no-nonsense testing framework for JavaScript?
 Look no further!
 This is a barebones testing framework, but it's fluent and it works.

 A demo is available on my [playground](https://www.michaelcheng.us/playground/lib-js/test/).